bcaligari/memeater/README.md

 License: GPLv3

-This is a tool written for in my free time for my own use and enjoyment watching systems break as memory is eaten up.
+This is a tool written in my free time for my own use and enjoyment watching systems break as memory is eaten up.

 If someone came across this little project and finds a use for it I would really appreciate an email.
 It'll make my day.